iamshishirgaire/IOE-Syllabus-Data/faculties/architecture/6sem/urban_and_settlement_planning.md

-## Syllabus: Urban and Settlement Planning

-**Course Objectives:**

-This course aims to familiarize students with the social, economic, and organizational perspectives at national, regional, and local levels as a context for architectural products.
-It provides the necessary background for making informed choices for further studies in related disciplines.
-Special reference will be made to the problems of urbanization in Nepal.
-Specifically, it aims to study various planning concepts and get exposed to the various aspects of the planning process.

-**Course Topics:**

 1. **Introduction (4 hours)**
     * Definition and concept of Planning, elements of human settlement - role of man and society in the growth and decay of human settlements, planning objectives, benefits.
     * Planning as an interdisciplinary subject.